binarytrails/opensnitch/wiki/Getting-started.md

 ![](https://user-images.githubusercontent.com/2742953/85337070-136ff600-b4e0-11ea-838a-439366c70668.png)

-Some processes are part of the GNU/Linux system, and critical to the well functioning of it.
+Some processes are part of the GNU/Linux ecosystem, and critical to the well functioning of it.
 Some of these processes are:
 ```
 /usr/bin/xbrlapi
 /usr/bin/dirmngr